-Bangladesh has almost achieved 100% electrification.
+Bangladesh has achieved 100% electrification.
 Bangladesh is a flat terrain compact country except for Chattogram Hill Tracts (CHT) area.

 Bangladesh economic condition has significantly improved.
 It is now migrating to Developing countries community from LDC.
 Its common people economic condition has also improved.
 This led to growth in energy use of its population.
 Bangladesh once had over 6 million SHS.
 But it was found that people are not interested for limited electricity.
 Same was the fate with Solar mini-grids.
 Though it provided limited A/C electricity, but due to its limitation of supply, people were looking for Grid connected electricity.
-At present only 2 mini-grids are directly giving electricity to the consumers.
+At present only 27 mini-grids are directly giving electricity to the consumers.
 Again, quality of solar products is another challenge.
 Bangladesh is now almost Grid connected including Sandwip island through submarine cable.
-Similarly consumers which were earlier served electricity through mini-grids are now connected with grid-connected electricity through submarine cables.
+Similarly, consumers which were earlier served electricity through mini-grids are now connected with grid-connected electricity through submarine cables.
 Even Grid substations are established in Khagrachari and Rangamati Districts of CHT.
-The places have Grid connected electricity where possible.